ledgelabs/ledge-typescript-api-client/README.md

 # Important Notes

-- We recommend you use our SDK on the server side.
+- We recommend you use our SDK on the server side for performance and security.
 - We recommend you track user activity in batches.

 # Quick Start